chips-blockchain/bet/docs/verus_migration/ids_keys_data.md

 # All about ID's and Keys

-Keys are ways to store the information under the identities, we encapsulate the info of a structure or JSON object and map them to the keys.
-For example we have an identifier named `cashiers` under `poker.chips10sec@` which holds all the cashiers info, we also define a `chips.vrsc::poker.cashier_key` where in which all the cashiers info is updated.
+## ID Registration

-We can restrict the ID registration process to few authorized addresses or it can made open so that anyone can register ID's.
-I'm pasting some beautiful insights from Mike about why ID registration should be open.
+Can we can restrict the ID registration process to few authorized addresses or can it can made open so that anyone can register ID's?
+Here is the insights from Mike(Verus fouder/dev) on why ID registration should be open.
 ```
     First one is that I think you should not restrict the ID registration capabilities, as they will be a primary source of
     economy and since you do not have block rewards, could make the difference between a functional chain or not.
 There is no